MartinTichovsky/cypress-interceptor/README.md

      */
     enforceCheck?: boolean;
     /**
-     * Time to wait in ms. Default set to 500
+     * Time to wait in ms. Default set to 750
      *
      * There is needed to wait if there is a possible following request after the last one (because of the JS code
-     * and subsequent requests)
+     * and subsequent requests).
+Set to 0 to skip repetitive checking for requests.
      */
     waitForNextRequest?: number;
     /**